riodelphino/zk-snacks-explorer.nvim/README.md

 ## Issues

 - The focus is lost when queries/sorters `select.ui` is canceled.
-- Use none default sort disorders the tree.
+- For now, almost sorters disorders the tree in searching with `/` key.

 ## TODO

 - [ ] Add action for zk.api.new()
-- [ ] Supports custom actions for zk?
-- [ ] Supports custom queries
+- [ ] Fix the order in searching

 ## Related